 NETWORK ADMINISTRATOR INTERVIEW QUESTIONS

-Question: What attracted you to the field of Information Technology and to become a Network Administrator?
+Question: What attracted you to the field of information technology (IT) and to becoming a network administrator?

 Explanation: This is an example of a general or opening question.
 You will be asked this early in the interview for several reasons.
-This enables the interviewer to get you talking, gives them an overview of your background, and provides them with the information they can use to ask additional questions.
+This question enables the interviewer to get you talking, gives them an overview of your background, and provides information they can use to ask additional questions.

 Question: Can you explain what a firewall is and why it is important?

 Explanation: This is your first technical question.
-As a Network Administrator, you can expect the majority of questions you will be asked during an interview will be technical.
+As a network administrator, you can expect the majority of questions you will be asked during an interview will be technical.
 As you progress through the interview, the difficulty of the questions will increase.
-You shouldn’t have any trouble dealing with these types of questions if you’re qualified for the job.
+You shouldn’t have any trouble dealing with technical questions if you’re qualified for the job.

 Question: What is TCP/IP?